vityaman/yqstella/README.md

-# yqstella
+# YQStella

-Yandex Query Stella is an experimental YQL frontend to learn type systems
+Yandex Query Stella is an experimental YQL frontend to learn type systems.